The Insula’s Interoceptive Role In Scoliosis Development Interoception, that sense of how we feel in our bodies is processed in the insula

 It is the watchman that decides what to focus on while recruiting relevant functional networks, namely the Task Positive Network (TP) towards taking action.

 Since the insula is responsible for both good and bad feelings, we can learn to change our earlier patterns of dysfunction.
-By focussing and doing things that make us feel good.
+By focusing and doing things that make us feel good.

 Bottoms Up – Using Our Senses and Body